Sanali18/my-project/README.md

 ## Branching Strategy
 - `main`: The main branch containing stable code.
+- `feature-branch`: A branch where new features are developed before merging.
-- `new-feature`: A branch where new features are developed before merging.
+- `new-branch`: A branch where new features are developed before merging.

 ## How to Use
 Clone the repo and run `UOM139D.py` to test the functions.